 - i.
 Ensure the procurement of goods, works and services of required quality and best value for money for the Bank to retain its competitive advantage in development finance and investment; - ii.
-Ensure that the best corporate governance practices are achieved; - iii.
+Ensure that the best corporate governance practices are achieved through compliance with the PPDPA Act [Chapter 22:23] together with the PPDPA Procurement Regulations (SI 5 of 2018); - iii.
 Promote transparency, business efficiency and cost effectiveness in support of the Bank's day-to-day operations and the delivery of the development mandate; - iv.
 Contribute to the promotion of indigenous entrepreneurs, as well as other social objectives; - v.
 Allow sufficient flexibility to end-users, yet ensuring procurement is done competitively and in a risk-mitigating manner; prevent ambiguities in the implementation of the procurement process; - vi.
 Achieve alignment with global procurement best practices; - vii.
 Promote fairness and public confidence in the procurement process.